 - Head over to Flash Rewards and fill out basic info (Email, Name, etc.)

-- Take a quick Survey (it helps them figure out what offers & deals to recommend you)
+- Take a quick Survey (it helps figure out the optional offers & required deals to recommend)

 5. Keeping Receipts Can Give You Free Cash Back